 Caring means becoming ethical

 Finally, self-care through meditation can result in the development of moral qualities.
 If I get to know my inner world and myself, I can start to make conscious choices about how I want to act and about the type of person or therapist I want to be.
-This is about the development of ‘character’ or a preferred identity.
+Ethical self-reflection is about the development of ‘character’ or a preferred identity.

-Momentary insights about myself in relationship with others gained upon meditative reflection can lead to what has been called virtue in philosophy.
+Momentary insights about myself in a relationship with others gained upon meditative reflection can lead to what has been called virtue in philosophy.
 Virtues such as honesty, integrity, or kindness may have universal value.
 However, what qualities to focus on and how to apply them may depend on where you come from as well as on the particularities of an ethical challenge.
 I learned that in Greek philosophy the care of the self was the foundation of ethics, a notion of self-care that has been largely forgotten today.
 It was about skillfully monitoring, managing, and challenging personal needs and wants to develop one’s moral character.
 Today, virtue ethics can complement the ethical codes of professional organizations that require conformity rather than personal development on behalf of the therapist.

 Virtue ethics take into account that the personal and the professional are interconnected.
 It is about how to be a good person or a morally good therapist who can make choices about how to show up with people who seek consultation and how to handle power differentials adequately.
 Thus, virtuous therapists are motivated to do what is right because they judge it to be right, not just because they feel obligated by their professional associations or the fear of negative consequences of an action.

 A reflective meditation practice that includes journaling and conversation about the content of one’s experience allows for an ongoing ethical development of the therapist.
 It does not give universal answers but rather prepares the ground for better-informed decision-making that takes into account more variables of a situation.
-This approach goes with questions like: What thoughts, emotions and body sensations am I aware of as I consider this ethical dilemma, and what are they telling me to do?
-What decision would best define who I am as a person or who I want to be as a therapist?
+This approach goes with questions like “What thoughts, emotions and body sensations am I aware of as I consider this ethical dilemma, and what are they telling me to do?”
+“What decision would best define who I am as a person,” or “Who do I want to be as a therapist?”
 Caring here is about cultivating personal qualities that I can feel good about in the face of ethical dilemmas and actions that are congruent with my therapeutic approach as well as my self-image.